kubernetes-sigs/gateway-api/site-src/guides/tls-routing.md

 # TLS routing

-The [TLSRoute resource](../api-types/tlsroute.md) allows you to match on TLS traffic and direct it to Kubernetes backends.
-This guide shows how the TLSRoute matches traffic on hostname and forwards it to different Kubernetes Services, using passthrough or terminating it on the Gateway.
+The [TLSRoute resource](../api-types/tlsroute.md) allows you to match on TLS metadata and direct it to Kubernetes backends.
+This guide shows how the TLSRoute matches traffic on hostname and forwards it to different Kubernetes Services, using either `Passthrough` or `Terminate` TLS modes on the Gateway.

-TLSRoute is covered by the following features, that may be reported by your implementation
-* `TLSRoute` - If reported, means your implementation supports `TLSRoute` with `Passthrough` mode.
-Any implementation that claims to support the `TLSRoute` API MUST report this feature.
-* `TLSRouteModeTerminate` - If reported, means your implementation supports `TLSRoute` with `Terminate` mode in addition to `Passthrough` mode
-* `TLSRouteModeMixed` - If reported, means your implementation supports two TLS listeners with distinct modes (`Passthrough` and `Terminate`) on the same port.

-In order to receive traffic from a [Gateway][gateway] a `TLSRoute` resource must be configured with `ParentRefs` which reference the parent gateway(s) that it should be attached to.
-The following example shows how the combination of `Gateway` and `TLSRoute` would be configured to serve TLS traffic using passthrough and terminate, when supported by the Gateway API implementation:
+In order to receive traffic from a [Gateway][gateway] a TLSRoute resource must be configured with `ParentRefs` which reference the parent gateway(s) that it should be attached to.
+The following example shows how the combination of Gateway and TLSRoute would be configured to serve TLS traffic using both `Passthrough` and `Terminate` modes (when supported by the Gateway API implementation):

 ```yaml
 {% include 'standard/tls-routing/gateway.yaml' %}